 How do I prescribe VALCHLOR?

-A specialty pharmacy ships VALCHLOR directly to the patient’s home under refrigerated conditions and provides monthly refill reminders.
+A specialty pharmacy ships refrigerator-stored VALCHLOR directly to the patient's home and provides monthly refill reminders.

 Are support programs available for VALCHLOR patients?